-For fifty years, The Prince of Wales has used his unique position to champion action for a sustainable future.
+For over fifty years, The Prince of Wales has used his unique position to champion action for a sustainable future.

 In the context of global challenges that include the climate crisis, deforestation, and ocean pollution, The Prince has promoted sustainability to ensure that the natural assets upon which we all depend among other things soil, water, forests, a stable climate and fish stocks endure for future generations.

 His Royal Highness believes that economic and social development will best succeed when it works in harmony, rather than in conflict, with Nature.

 Over the decades, The Prince of Wales has launched a number of sustainability initiatives aimed at delivering practical outcomes.
-In late 2019, His Royal Highness launched the Sustainable Markets Initiative and Council As well as addressing environmental challenges, The Prince promotes a more sustainable approach to planning and designing homes and communities in ways that enhance and add to the social, natural and built environment.
+In late 2019, His Royal Highness launched the Sustainable Markets Initiative.
+As well as addressing environmental challenges, The Prince promotes a more sustainable approach to planning and designing homes and communities in ways that enhance and add to the social, natural and built environment.

 His Royal Highness’s sustainability work is based on the principle that environmental challenges in our increasingly interconnected world are best met by adopting integrated and holistic approaches to sustainability.